0scarxmz/Dog-vs-Cat-guesser/README.md

 ---

 This README both explains the project and **highlights your inline comments** so a recruiter or reviewer immediately sees that you understand the process deeply.

-Do you want me to now do the **same style README** for your **Emotion Recognition** project so they both match in format and show off your explanations?
-That way your portfolio will look consistent.